gchilton1102/PRS-Pipeline/README.md

 	* The chromosome numbers correspond to the chromosome each file was generated from

 * These files include the following unlabelled columns: rsid, base position, A1, A2, posterior effect size estimate

+## All of Us Validation and Testing Steps

+* `06_Validation.txt` to output Validation weights

+* `07_Testing.text` to output Testing Adjusted R Squared Values for each pop